selaux/node-sprite-generator/README.md

 Default value: `'stylus'`
 Specifies the stylesheet generator (and therefore the format) that is used.
 The built-in formats are `'stylus'`, `'less'`, `'sass'`, `'scss'`, `'css'` and `'prefixed-css'`. `'prefixed-css'` is the same as `'css'` but generates a lighter CSS file, it requires the use of `options.stylesheetOptions.prefix`.
 You can also specify a function that writes a custom stylesheet (see more at [extending node-sprite-generator](https://github.com/selaux/node-sprite-generator#extending-node-sprite-generator)).
+You can also specify a path name to custom template to be used to generate stylesheet output.

 #### options.stylesheetOptions
 Type: `Object`